rafimk/test-web-app/README.md

 git commit -m "Add workflow to build and push Docker image to Docker Hub"

 # bug fix and provided the docker permission for the user
-# bug fix for image name
+# bug fix for image name, fixed docker run command issue